ubaldot/vim-helpme/README.md

 ![helpme](/helpme_preview.png)

-Note that you can use markdown formalism to make your notes to stand out!
+Note that you can use markdown language to make your notes to stand out!

 ### Option 2